g-erson/MatchiServer/readme.md

 ### Update user location
 HTTP PUT request to the resource /api/users/{userid}/location with the custom header 'AuthToken' the 'AuthToken' the same as is returned when creating a user.
 Without the 'AuthToken' header, the server shall return 'Unauthorised'.
-Subsequent get requests for this user shall fail with 'Unauthorised'.
 The server shall return 'Location saved' on success.

 ### Get user matches
 HTTP GET request to the resource /api/users/{userid}/matches with the custom header 'AuthToken' the 'AuthToken' the same as is returned when creating a user.
 Without the 'AuthToken' header, the server shall return 'Unauthorised'.
-Subsequent get requests for this user shall fail with 'Unauthorised'.
-The server shall return a list of matches on success.
+The server shall return a JSON object on success, or empty array if no matches exist.

+### Block user
+HTTP POST request to the resource /api/users/{userid}/block/{blockuserid} with the custom header 'AuthToken' the 'AuthToken' the same as is returned when creating a user.
+Without the 'AuthToken' header, the server shall return 'Unauthorised'.
+The server shall return 'Blocked succesfully' on success.

+### Unblock user
+HTTP DELETE request to the resource /api/users/{userid}/block/{unblockuserid} with the custom header 'AuthToken' the 'AuthToken' the same as is returned when creating a user.
+Without the 'AuthToken' header, the server shall return 'Unauthorised'.
+The server shall return 'Unblocked succesfully' on success.

+### Get blocked users
+HTTP GET request to the resource /api/users/{userid}/blocked with the custom header 'AuthToken' the 'AuthToken' the same as is returned when creating a user.
+Without the 'AuthToken' header, the server shall return 'Unauthorised'.
+The server shall return a JSON object on success, or empty array if no matches exist.